For many of us older sailors from pre GPS days Shoreham....

 This is owned by the harbour authorities themselves.

-The charges for visiting non commercial small craft entering the canal and staying overnight (2021) work out at £30 per day up to 12m and £45 per day over that.
-Those fees are inclusive of VAT, harbour dues and electricity
+The charges for visiting non commercial small craft entering the canal and staying overnight (2022) work out at £3.75 per metre per day up to 12m Those fees are inclusive of VAT, harbour dues and electricity and locking fees.

 Larger pleasure craft can also be accommodated within the canal on the quayside, at Aldrington Quay, which is past the Marina and the boat yard on the port hand side.